 a.
 UDPR Permit Administration

 Code amendments will need to be made to implement the UDPR program outlined above.
-These include the UDPR permit requirements and processes and establishment of the Urban Design Board (new TMC 13.19, Attachment 3.2 under separate cover).
+These include the UDPR permit requirements and processes and establishment of the Urban Design Board (new TMC 13.19,).

 b.
 Development and Building Design Standards